 Our close, involved community environment promotes relationship-building, and allows us to meet the individual needs of each camper.
 Making and keeping friends is typically difficult for the Sight camper; with our 3:8 staff to camper ratio, we have time to guide campers through the process of developing lasting friendships.
 We also focus on teaching behavior and anger management skills to campers and broadening their communication skills.
 We utilize a group-supported problem-solving process to build campers' understanding of the connections between choices and consequences.
 By holding campers to a high level of personal accountability, we help them gain independence and confidence.

 Every day is highly-structured and filled with new adventures within a familiar schedule.
-Activities include day hikes, swimming, tubing down a local river, overnight camping, rock climbing, technical tree climbing, horseback riding (sessions 2, 3 and 4), arts and crafts, nature studies and more!
+Activities include day hikes, swimming, tubing down a local river, overnight camping (on-campus), rock climbing, technical tree climbing, horseback riding (sessions 2, 3 and 4), arts and crafts, nature studies and more!
 Throughout each activity, emphasis is put on communication, social skills, and building self-esteem.
 In all activities, we use a “Challenge by Choice” approach, meaning that we will encourage campers to stretch their limits in trying something new, but will never force them.
 Emotional and physical safety are always our priorities.
 Down time is built into each day for resting, reading, writing home, and informal socializing.
-Sight campers take part in several full-camp special events each session.
 Our wide range of offerings ensures that everyone will find favorites and come home with new interests to pursue.